 Do not forget that you’ll also be using the same IP addresses that those spammers would have used, so long as you are using the same provider.
 That remains true since there are no special packages offered to special customers.
 If you want to verify it, just send an e-mail request to the sales support of any VPN provider that you are likely to work with.

-So at some point of time, you may end up using one IP address that may have been blacklisted because one spammer user has been flagged while using it.
+So at some point in time, you may end up using one IP address that may have been blacklisted because one spammer user has been flagged while using it.
 At this stage, it’s really up to the VPN provider to whitelist that IP address, there’s not much you can do from your end for this case.
 The only available option is to flag it to your VPN provider and get them sort it out.

 In the meantime, you can disconnect your VPN service, flush all of your browser cache and cookies, and reconnect again with the same VPN provider, hoping that you’ll be assigned a new IP address that hasn’t been blacklisted.